fill1890/RecipeBook/Snacks/Popcorn, Caramel.rst

    will require extra baking time
 3. Baking soda foams up caramel and makes coating popcorn easier
-4. Baking the coated popcorn allows a more even coat of caramel, and dries out the popcorn for crispness and allow storage
+4. Baking the coated popcorn allows a more even coat of caramel, and dries out the popcorn for crispness and longer storage times
 5. Cleaning is much easier with heat.
 Use hot tap water or boiling water on utensils coated with caramel

 :Shelf Life: 2-3 weeks, airtight container
-:Version: 1.0, 07/10/2023
+:Version: 1.1, 07/10/2023
 :Author: Nagi @ RecipeTinEats